-USE YOUR SENSES TO DETECT NATURAL GAS
+HOW TO USE YOUR SENSES TO DETECT NATURAL GAS

-Oklahoma Natural Gas maintains our pipelines through regular inspections and monitoring using a variety of technology and equipment so we can deliver safe, reliable and clean natural gas to your home and business.
+The safety of our customers, communities and employees is a top priority for Oklahoma Natural Gas.
+And, while we use a variety of technology and equipment to monitor and maintain our pipelines, everyone has a role to play when it comes to natural gas safety.
 Did you know that you also have a set of tools that can help keep our system safe?
 These tools aren't fancy gadgets or complicated machines - they are your eyes, ears and nose!
 And they can help recognize the signs of a potential natural gas leak.
 Here's how: